operatorlabs/chaindexer/README.md

 chaindexer config
 ```

 This will create a TOML file that you can edit.
-For example, to use S3 as your storage
+For example, to use S3 (other configuration
+examples can be seen in the source code at `src/storage/conf.rs`, datatype is named `StorageConf`)
-layer, you can open up the config file at `~/.chaindexer/config.toml` and change the
+as your storage layer, you can open up the config file at `~/.chaindexer/config.toml`
-`stores.eth` section (s3 credentials are read from the environment):
+and change the `stores.eth` section (s3 credentials are read from the environment):

 ```toml
 [stores.eth]